Zodiac Killer: November & December 1969 correspondence

-On November 8, the Zodiac mailed a card with a 340-character cryptogram (Z340) to the Chronicle.
-He asked for his code to be printed on the front page.
-It remained unsolved for 51 years.
-One cryptologist ranked Zodiac's unsolved ciphers second only to the Voynich manuscript.
-Zodiac ciphers were crowdsourced through a variety of websites, which led to gradual breakthroughs.
+On November 8 1969, Zodiac mailed a card with a 340-character cryptogram (Z340) to the Chronicle, and demanded the cryptogram be printed on the front page.
+For 51 years, the Z340 cryptogram remained unsolved until it was deciphered by an international team of private citizens on December 5, 2020.

-Z340 was deciphered by an international team of private citizens on December 5, 2020.
-The cryptology group included American software engineer David Oranchak, Australian mathematician Sam Blake and Belgian programmer Jarl Van Eycke.
+The cryptology group included American software engineer David Oranchak, Australian mathematician Sam Blake, and Belgian programmer Jarl Van Eycke.
 Using a program made by Van Eycke called AZdecrypt, the team ran 650,000 possible solutions for the cipher until the program came up with the best possible encryption key.
+The Zodiac had apparently made a mistake when creating the cipher, which made it more difficult to solve.

-In the decrypted message, the Zodiac denied being the "Sam" who spoke on A.M.
-San Francisco and explained he was not afraid of the gas chamber "because it will send me to paradice all the sooner."
-The team submitted their findings to the FBI's Cryptographic and Racketeering Records Unit, which verified the decryption and concluded the decoded message gave no further clues to the Zodiac's identity.
+In the decrypted message, Zodiac denied being the "Sam," who spoke on A.M.
+San Francisco, and explained he was not afraid of the gas chamber "because it will send me to paradice all the sooner."
+The team submitted their findings to the FBI's Cryptographic and Racketeering Records Unit.
+The FBI verified the decryption and concluded the decoded message provided no further clues to Zodiac's identity.
 Subsequent analysis confirmed the Z340 decryption using unicity distance as a measure.